PerrySong/LearnBlockchain/README.md

 ## Dangerous chain

 1. A dangerous chain is when the last process in the chain is correct, but all others are faulty.
 2. If we have f faulty processes, a dangerous chain will have at most f+1 nodes in the chain, spans at most f rounds.
-It is safe to deside at the end of round f+1.
+It is safe to decide at the end of round f+1.

 ## Prove the minimum number of rounds to achieve consensus is when up to f processes can have crash failures